lechatthecat/JavaChatBoard/README.md

 id: test2, password: 12345678

 ## Use in Docker
 You need docker and docker-compose.
+(If some process is already using port 8080 or 3306, please stop the service beforehand)
 ```
 $ git clone https://github.com/lechatthecat/JavaChatBoard.git
 $ cd ./JavaChatBoard/docker